SamedYalnizz/facerecognitionbrain-api/README.md

 ![screenshot](facedetection_screenshot.png)

 # This is the Backend
-You can find the Frontend here: LINK
+You can find the Frontend here: https://github.com/SamedYalnizz/facerecognitionbrain

 # Learned Concepts
 * ## Node